code123-tech/Low-Level-Design-Questions/Structural_Desing_pattern/Facade/README.md

 1. It simplifies your complete repetition of code at each step.
 2. It enhances code readability by dividing process into multiple steps.
 3. It reduces Error occurrence chances.
-4. If your subsystem gets changed to new version, you only need to make change in your facade, client need to change their code as they are interacting with facade.
+4. If your subsystem gets changed to new version, you only need to make change in your facade, client need not to change their code as they are interacting with facade.

 **Cons**